Best Web Development Books Review for Design, Coding and Usability

 Don’t Make Me Think: A Common Sense Approach to Web Usability

 This could be one of the best books you could read for development.
 This book is amazing.
 It breaks down what your visitors are actually doing on your site and explains how to make your site better.
-There are problems with sites that you wouldn’t think about.
+The areas they talk about in the book you would probably not thing about on your own site

 Search Engine Optimization (SEO)